-We are a biopharmaceutical company focused on improving the lives of patients with genetically defined diseases in areas of high unmet medical need, with an initial focus on rare diseases.
-We have developed a proprietary product engine that we employ to systematically identify and validate cellular drug targets that can modulate gene expression to treat the known root cause of genetically defined diseases.
+We are a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined diseases in areas of high unmet medical need, with an initial focus on rare diseases.
+We have developed a proprietary product engine that we employ to systematically identify and validate cellular drug targets that can potentially modulate gene expression to treat the known root cause of genetically defined diseases.
 We are using our product engine to identify targets that can be drugged by small molecules regardless of the particular underlying mechanism of gene mis-expression.
-We have identified drug targets to treat the root causes of facioscapulohumeral muscular dystrophy, or FSHD, and certain hemoglobinopathies, namely sickle cell disease, or SCD, and b-thalassemia.
+We have identified drug targets to treat the root causes of facioscapulohumeral muscular dystrophy, or FSHD, and certain hemoglobinopathies, namely sickle cell disease, or SCD, and bthalassemia.
 We expect to initiate a Phase 2b clinical trial of losmapimod, our product candidate for FSHD, in mid-2019.
+We commenced a Phase 1 clinical trial in February 2019 to obtain safety and tolerability data for losmapimod in patients with FSHD.
 We plan to submit an investigational new drug application, or IND, for FTX-HbF, our product candidate for certain hemoglobinopathies, in mid-2020.